flagfox/.github/profile/README.md

 We are fully embracing the power of feature flagging as a potential red pill to help solve the headache of multi-feature-branch development.
 We are building off the learnings gained from Peter's [open-source feature flag package](https://github.com/ylsideas/feature-flags) and wrapping it in a powerful dashboard which you can install into Laravel your projects.

-And, we loveeee Laravel.
+And, we love Laravel.
+It's easy to use, not overly technical and empowers you to just get on with building cool stuff.
+And the community around Laravel is wonderfully welcoming, supportive and down to earth.
 So you better believe it we are chucking loads of effort into making this a super easy, install which brings you instant value.

-We wrote up something much more comprehensive about the [features we are going to offer](https://flagfox.dev/#features) on our website, so clicky click over there and have a nosy.
+We wrote up something much more comprehensive about the [features we are going to offer](https://flagfox.dev/#features) on our website, so clicky click over there.
 Spolier alert: Customer segmentation, scheduling and gradual launch rollout, intuitive user experience... and more.

 ## Fantastic!!
 So how the _fox_ do I learn more?